What is Chagas disease?

 You're most at risk for Chagas disease if you:

-- Have visited or traveled in rural Central or South America
+- Have visited or traveled in rural Latin America

 - Have been exposed to the blood products or received organs from someone infected with Chagas disease

 Symptoms of Chagas disease vary from minimal to severe and life-threatening.
 They might be hard to tell apart from other illnesses.
 In some people, symptoms may be mild at first and then disappear for years or even decades, possibly never returning.
 But in the chronic phase of the disease, the parasite causes disease by long-term effects on your heart or intestinal muscles.
 This is why later symptoms often involve the heart or the digestive tract.

 Symptoms of Chagas disease in the acute phase (the first few weeks or months) are:

 - Mild, flu-like symptoms, such as fever, fatigue, body aches, and headaches